twashke/README-Generator/README.md

 ## Description

-Generates a README based on user input in the command line.
+After answering a series of questions on the command line a README markdown file is created for the user.

 ## Table of Contents